Davos man weighs future of capitalism

 Roth's group has set up camp in sub-zero temperatures and snow to "occupy" the WEF in a car park just outside the security cordon around the meeting that has become a byword for globalisation.

-He is seeking dialogue with the WEF but few of the 2,000 visitors are likely to sees the camp by the train station, many preferring to travel by private jet or helicopter from Zurich.
-A one-way trip costs 5,100 Swiss francs ($5,500) according to a WEF handout.
+He is seeking dialogue with the WEF but few of the 2,000 visitors are likely to see the camp by the train station, many preferring to travel by private jet or helicopter from Zurich.
+A one-way trip costs 5,100 Swiss francs according to a WEF handout.

 Police arrested two men suspected of scrawling "SMASH WEF" on the walls of the Swiss National Bank in Zurich last week.
 They also stopped an unauthorised anti-WEF demonstration in the capital Berne on Saturday.